antoniogodoy17/pyShell/README.md

-# FileSystem
+# pyShell
-File system program in Python and Ubuntu.
+Shell like program made in Python.